MicrosoftDocs/biztalk-docs/biztalk/core/artifacts-that-must-be-unique-in-an-application-or-group.md

 ---
 description: "Learn more about: Artifacts That Must Be Unique in an Application or Group"
-title: "Artifacts That Must Be Unique in an Application or Group | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Artifacts That Must Be Unique in an Application or Group" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "groups, artifacts"
-  - "artifacts, requirements"
-  - "applications, artifacts"
-ms.assetid: a758cd74-a962-4e75-aea2-47752ab72a64
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Artifacts That Must Be Unique in an Application or Group
 Certain types of artifacts in a BizTalk group or application must be unique, as follows: